 OK, first of all, before we dive deep into this posting, let's clear one thing up.
-I've only been at this whole freelancing thing for about 3 1/2 years.
-By no means do I consider myself a veteran.
+When I wrote this, I had only been freelancing for about 3 1/2 years.
+By no means did I consider myself a veteran.

 Now, onto the good stuff.
 I want to discuss two different sites that provide content: Writer Access and Blogmutt.

-Not only that, but you have to sift through content that is produced by any number of writers, meaning you reduce your productivity time because you have to weed out the bad content from the good.
+Additionally, it will take time for you to sort through the content that various writers have written.
+This significantly reduces your overall productivity.
 Now, on the upside, you only have to accept and pay for content that pleases you (but the same applies to the content that you receive through Writer Access).

 Don't get me wrong.
-From a writer's perspective, Blogmutt is the DREAM site.
-A writer with no experience at all can gain a bit of experience in producing content for clients, and possibly, just maybe, he or she might be compensated for the content that is produced.
+From a beginner writer's perspective, Blogmutt is the dream site.
+A writer with no experience at all can gain a bit of experience producing content for clients, and possibly, just maybe, he or she might be compensated for the content that is produced.

-NEVER would I want to brag, though, that I produce content for Blogmutt.
-This site charges clients $89 a month for a minimal number of blog posts that come from writers who may or may not have experience in creating content.
+I would never want to brag, though, that I produce content for Blogmutt.
+This site charges clients $89 a month for a minimal number of blog posts that come from writers who may or may not have experience creating content.

 Writer Access, on the other hand, screens its writers (and constantly reviews them) and provides high-quality content for each and every blog posting at a much lower rate than Blogmutt.
 In fact, Blogmutt charges about $20 for a 300-word blog posting, while Writer Access charges anywhere from $5 to $50 for a blog posting that will come from a writer who has many years of experience in creating content.

 All in all, my point of this posting is that if you are in need of content and you're deciding between outsourcing the content between Blogmutt or Writer Access, then Writer Access is the WAY TO GO!